Menu

 We are proud to introduce our newly published booklet, Valued Volunteers of the Brookline Senior Center.
 This publication highlights nearly a decade of our amazing volunteers, a sampling of hundreds of our volunteers, both past and present.
 You can stop by the Brookline Senior Center to get your copy.
 If you know someone who should be featured for our ongoing Valued Volunteer articles, please reach out to Valerie Graf, Volunteer Coordinator, at vgraf@brooklinema.gov or 617-730-2743.

-The S.H.O.P.
-(Students Helping Older People) Program, a collaboration between the Brookline Senior Center and the Brookline High School (BHS), has been a community service club at BHS for over 25 years.
+The SHOP (Students Helping Older People) Program, a collaboration between the Brookline Senior Center and the Brookline High School (BHS), has been a community service club at BHS for over 25 years.
 Students are paired with seniors to assist with grocery shopping throughout the school year.
 In addition to providing practical support for seniors, this program also offers high school students valuable life skills.
 Not only do they hone their grocery shopping skills, it creates opportunities for students and seniors to exchange stories and life experiences, fostering rich intergenerational conversations.
 These connections often evolve into meaningful, long-lasting relationships, benefiting both the students and seniors involved.

 CLICK HERE to watch a video to learn more about the S.H.O.P program and how it benefits both students and seniors.